 Getting Legal Help is the First Step

-None of these practices are new or mysterious to us at the Surrano Law Offices.
+None of these practices are new or mysterious to us at Surrano Law Offices.
 We’ve encountered them already in our decades of successfully protecting the rights of people under their health insurance policies.
-Call us today and tell us what has happened so far, and we’ll explain what we can do.
+Contact us today and tell us what has happened so far, and we can explain what can be done.
 It isn’t a fair fight between you and a huge insurance company.
-Level the playing field by bringing Surrano Law on board for claims in Arizona and nationwide.
+Level the playing field by bringing Surrano Law Offices on board for claims in the Phoenix area and throughout Arizona.